fantastic-4-hackathon/hackathon/README.md

 pip install -r requirements.txt
 ```

+## Create an .env file in the flask-server folder

+make sure there is a environment variable named `LOCAL_CONNECTION_URL` which is he connection string to the database

 ## Run server script

 One needs to make sure they are in the activated Environment then run the server.py file